GloatHub

 Zero Dependencies

-All tools (Go, Glojure, YAMLScript) auto-install on first use.
+All tools (Go, Glojure, YAMLScript, Babashka, etc) auto-install on first use.
 No manual setup required.

 Cross-Compile